fvworks/funhouse/README.md

-Flying the model airplane, teasing the cute stuffed dinosaur, firing the bubble gun, tasting crane candy and fresh fruits, etc., you will have tons of fun playing in a fully-immersive comforting environment.
+Flying the model airplane, teasing the cute stuffed dinosaur, firing the bubble gun, tasting crane candy and fresh fruits, etc., eyou will have tons of fun playing in a fully-immersive comforting environment.

 Fun House provides a great experience for you to relax and take a break from daily chores.
 Go exploring the house filled with surprising marvelous little things!